InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 $(document).off('click', '#btnNext', gotoNextPage);
 $(document).on('click', '#btnNext', gotoNextPage);
 {% endhighlight %}

+__Avoid this and any of the above temporary solutions if you can.__

 ### PF6: jQuery based controls/widgets will be a pain in the... neck
 Most of them will fail to work properly, especially due to event-related problems.
 Reserve some substantial amount of time for this if you use a lot of these things.